gohjiayi/youtube_analysis/README.md

 ## Sentiment Analysis

 ## Object Detection
-To save all thumbnail images under the `thumbnail` folder by executing the `?` script.
+To save all thumbnail images under the `thumbnail/` folder by executing the `?` script.